 Hello workaway hosts of the world!

 My name is David.
-I did a little tally, and as of September 2021, I've spent 33 months doing various workaway exchanges, spread over 6+ years and 24 different hosts.
-This traveling streak of mine started even earlier, in February 2014, when I went off to work on a luxury cruise ship, but needless to say, workaway has been a big part of my life the last couple of years!
+I've been traveling for over 8 years now, starting with a stint on a luxury cruise ship in February 2014, and I've been on the road ever since.
+I've spent about 35 months doing various workaway exchanges, spread over 7+ years and 25 different hosts on three continents.
+Needless to say, workaway has been a big part of my life the last couple of years!

 I grew up playing and dreaming in the woods behind our house/80-bed country hostel in a small village in rural Belgium.
 Although life can get a little complicated at times, I suppose this is where my love for the simple life stems from.
 I caught the travel bug pretty late in life, on a 6-month long-distance bike trek in 2010/2011 from Belgium to Israel.
 Increasingly bored and dissatisfied with the 9-to-5 mentality , I accepted aforementioned cruise ship job, and I've been living out of a suitcase/backpack ever since.